 While seeking help from a debt relief service is a good first step, don’t underestimate the importance of small changes to reduce your day-to-day spending as well.
 And to that end, it’s worth understanding how your family dynamics can play a part in gaining your financial freedom.

-If you do live in the same town or city as siblings or other family members, look at ways you can share everyday living costs.
+Next, if you do live in the same town or city as siblings or other family members, look at ways you can share everyday living costs.
 If you both have children of a similar age, you might share child caring to help save on formal childcare costs.

 For repairs, renovations or anything else that you need doing, always consider the skills in your extended family.
-If you have a niece or nephew, uncle, cousin or anyone else who’s a carpenter, builder or accountant for instance, look to them first before outsourcing.
+If you have a niece or nephew, uncle, cousin or anyone else who’s a carpenter, builder or accountant, for instance, look to them first before outsourcing.
 Sharing services between family and friends is a great way to build a cost-saving community.

 If you want to invest in a property but can’t afford to get a foot on the ladder on your own, sharing the purchase with a family member might be one way to benefit both of you.
 This can make the deposit, repayments and other ongoing costs much more feasible.
 Obviously, any property investment requires thorough research in terms of the area, rental demand, and ongoing costs.

 A shared property investment also calls for a documented agreement to set out the terms of the investment, and for selling further down the track.
 With the right terms and protections in place, sharing an investment property is perfectly doable.
 Not only does this lessen the risk for everyone, but it creates long-term financial prosperity for the family.

 Working with your family can help save you money in a number of ways.
 The important point to remember is that taking that first step is essential if you want to regain financial freedom.